tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 government intelligence communications.
 It is part of the ```Tor Browser``` package, where the Tor Browser has been configured to proxy request via the Tor network.

+### Purpose of this Report

+This report gives an overview of Tor.
+The author, a programmer, comes to a conclusion regarding whether or not to recommend Tor: "to Tor || !2 Tor" (to Tor or not to Tor).

 ### Installation Instructions
 With reference to [[1]]: